Skip to main content

 • Create a new project: idf.py create-project <project name>

-• Select target chip: idf.py set-target <target>
+• Select the target chip: idf.py set-target <target>

 • Build the project: idf.py build